hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 - Compiler output loads directly without patching absolute command addresses.
 - NHWC L2 -> ROW32 TCDM -> NHWC L2 boundary layout round-trip with
   C = 3, 31, 32, 33, 63, 64, 65 and H/W > 1.
-- M = 257 to verify compiler tiling across the v2 command M limit.
+- M = 257 and M = 511 to verify that the compiler emits multiple commands, each with M <= 256, and that the complete tiled execution succeeds and matches the reference.
 - Multi-K accumulation with K tail not divisible by 32.

 ### Exit Criteria